Along the road between Florina and Edessa, Western Macedonia turned quietly, imperceptibly, into Central Macedonia.

-The surrounding nature is something I can understand though.
+The surrounding nature was something I could understand though.
 And Western Macedonia has much nature.

 The day before, we had crawled along an arrow-straight road of tacky motels.
 One after the other, identical, aside from the names on large standing signs outside.

 (Giristroula had taken her childhood holidays up here in northern Greece, driving alongside the old Yugoslavian border in her father’s cheap old Zastava – Yugoslavian-built – car.
-Frequently breaking down, so close to the car’s original home…and roared past by the Mercedes and Audis that Greeks were now buying with the totally new notion of loans.
+Frequently breaking down here, so close to the car’s original birth place…and roared past by the Mercedes and Audis that Greeks were now buying with the totally new notion of loans.
 Buying with little thought of the future, changing the face of Greek roads.
-And the country.)
+And the country as a whole.)

-The look of the Loutraki of Aridaia improved considerably though as we headed from its main road up into its loutra – the natural spa.
+The natural feel of the Loutraki of Aridaia improved considerably though as we headed from its main road up into its loutra – the natural spa.

-We are quickly surrounded by dark green woods, deep canyons, hill climbs, caves – without puzzle book women – and indoor and outdoor natural spas, open all night.
-We sneak in for free at 2am, the caretaker on door duty not even raising his eyes – staring, confused, concentrated on a badly tuned radio in his hands – and lap ourselves in the restorative waters.
+We were quickly surrounded by dark green woods, deep canyons, hill climbs, caves and pools.
+We sneaked in at 2am, the caretaker on the spa door not even raising his eyes – staring, confused, concentrated on a badly tuned radio in his hands – and lapped ourselves in the restorative waters.

-Now here in Skra we are surrounded again by more deep woods that – on going for just the idea of a short walk – suck and sip and draw us further and further in towards the turquoise lake in the middle of the thick capacious forest.
+Now here in Skra we were surrounded again by deep woods that – on just going for the idea of a short walk – sucked and sipped and drew us further and further in towards the turquoise lake in the middle of the thick capacious forest.

-A cascading waterfall above us, we go for a swim.
-But even in the unyielding Greek summer heat coming through the trees, the water freezes us to the bone.
-So we leapt out and half naked tried to push and tussle our way out of the woods again – a place that looks exactly where nymphs, sylphs, sirens, dryads, centaurs and all the rest should surely gather.
+A cascading waterfall above us, we went for a swim.
+But even in the unyielding Greek summer heat coming through the trees, the water froze us to the bone.
+So we leapt out and half naked tried to push and tussle our way out of the woods again – a place that looked exactly where nymphs, sylphs, sirens, dryads, centaurs and all the rest should surely hang out together.

-And suddenly we see a fleeing figure.
+And then suddenly we saw a fleeing figure.
 A female form flying through the trees near us, dressed all in flowing white.